PanoPepino/beanim/README.md

 - 🎨 **Multiple Templates**: More templates.
 - 📊 **Plot Support**: Generic plot creation with data input (in development).
 - 🔢 **Equation Handling**: Refer to your equations as you do in your LaTeX articles (i.e. \ref{your_label})
-- ✨ **Animation Methods**: Sliding titles, delayed backgrounds, and more...
+- ✨ **Animation Methods**: Sliding titles, delayed backgrounds, and more..
 - 🎯 **Beamer-like Experience**: More Beamer like features to come.

 ## 💖 Support My Work